Capability¶

 mfgQC does not test for statistical control inside capability().
 A capability

-estimate is contaminated and the fraction-defective projection is fiction.
+estimate is contaminated and the fraction-defective projection cannot be trusted.
 Run a

 control chart first, confirm there are no out-of-control